SAP-samples/kyma-runtime-extension-samples/faas-runtime-to-kyma-migration/secret-handling/README.md

 ### Test

-Send a POST request to the Function http endpoint with JSON payload.
+Send a POST request to the Function HTTP endpoint with JSON payload.
-The content should get stored in the S3 bucket as you configured it.
+The content is stored in the S3 bucket, as you configured it.

 ```shell
 curl --request POST \